Why do you need an effective donor management process in place?

 Most nonprofits create a rough plan for donor management and carry out actions on the fly.
 But rudimentary planning leads to inefficiency, which is why you need to lay down a well-detailed plan for the process.

-The specifics and the actions of the donor management process vary from organization to organization.
+The specifics and the actions of your donor management strategy vary from organization to organization.
 However, they are based on the same foundational strategy, which includes the following steps:

 - Donor prospecting